6 words to pump up your blah résumé

-Whenever you attach your resume to a job application, the aim is to showcase your experience, as well as prove you’re the perfect candidate for the job.
+Whenever you attach your résumé to a job application, the aim is to showcase your experience, as well as prove you’re the perfect candidate for the job.
 The language you use within your résumé has a huge impact on how you are perceived by recruiters and certain words are almost guaranteed to provoke a positive response.

 In fact there are six words that many of us use every day without thinking, but can prove invaluable when used correctly in your résumé.
-In my professional experience, these power words will not only ensure you resume gets noticed by more recruiters and wins more interviews; but they will also help you to prove your value before you even step into the interview room.
+In my professional experience, these power words will not only ensure you résumé gets noticed by more recruiters and wins more interviews; but they will also help you to prove your value before you even step into the interview room.

 Improved

 Every employer wants a candidate who can make improvements to their organization—and it’s the job of your résumé to highlight exactly how you have achieved such success in the past.
-Better still, showcase how the improvements implemented by your work or leadership can be transferable to the business you are applying to work with.
+Better still, showcase how the improvements implemented by your work or leadership can be transferable to the business you’re applying to work with.

 When you use the word “improved” on your résumé, back it up with quantitative data to demonstrate and back up any claims you make relating to the success you have achieved.

-How to apply it: “My strategy improved customer satisfaction rates by 35% within 6 months.”
+How to apply it: “My strategy improved customer satisfaction rates by 35% within six months.”

-In action: “My strategy improved customer satisfaction rates by 35% within 6 months.”

 Increased

-To increase something, literally means to make it greater in size.
+To increase something, means to literally make it greater in size.
 This is exactly what employers are looking for when it comes to revenues, customers, profit margins, and sales.
 For a hiring mangers, the ability to increase, shows that you are not content to leave things as they are but are instead intent on making processes and operations better and more successful, which is everything an employer is looking for in a new recruit.
 This can refer not just to business profits, but to team productivity, staff engagement, and any other important employer metric.

-How to apply it: “My leadership resulted in an increase in team productivity, customer retention and valuable cross-team communication.”
+How to apply it: “My leadership resulted in an increase in team productivity, customer retention, and valuable cross-team communication.”

 Reduced